• Skip to primary navigation

 My kids gave these to their teachers and they were a huge hit!
 I have never had so many comments on such a simple inexpensive gift.
 Here's how I put together these cute mason jars with hens and chicks.

-I've given these as new neighbor gifts, thank you gifts, teacher gifts, friend gift, hope you are having a good day gift and any other occasion I could think of.
+I've given these as new neighbor gifts, thank you gifts, teacher gifts, friend gifts, hope you are having a good day gift, and any other occasion I could think of.
 They make me happy to give to others.

 What do hens and chicks flowers look like?

-Well, can I say I left the best for last!
-We did discuss that it is possible to plant seeds from this succulent.
-So it does flower.
+Well, can I say I left the best for last?
+We did discuss that it is possible to plant seeds from this succulent, so it does flower.
 However, it's not a very feminine flower.
-In fact, it will have every preteen, teen and most adults stop, look and snicker.
+In fact, it will have every preteen, teen, and most adults stop, look, and snicker.
 It's a great conversation starter!
-A little awkward maybe but everyone has a comment.
+It may be a little awkward, but everyone has a comment.
 In all their glory, here are the flowers!
+I promise, I'll try to remember to get you a picture this year!

 Sadly, the hen plant dies after flowering.
 Isn't that something!

 Hey!
 Thanks so much for visiting.
 I invite you to explore some of the links I've shared earlier in this post.
-If you are looking for another easy to grow succulent plant, take a gander at my Autumn Joy Sedumn article.
-Please do sign up to follow my emails.
-The signup is below!
+If you are looking for another easy to grow succulent plant, look at my Autumn Joy Sedumn article.

 More Gardening And Landscaping